Capital gains tax on property

 What are the current capital gains tax rates?

 However, for higher rate taxpayers or those with significant income, this rate escalates to 28%.
-It's crucial to understand that these rates apply specifically to property sales, differing from rates on other assets.
+You must understand that these rates apply specifically to property sales, differing from rates on other assets.

 Differences between basic and higher rate taxpayers